What Is Heavy Metal Poisoning?

 Heavy metals, like arsenic, lead, mercury, and others, are all around us.
 They’re in the ground we walk on, in the water we drink, and in the products we use every day.
-But high levels of most heavy metals can make you sick.
+But high levels of most heavy metals can cause health problems.

 True heavy metal poisoning is rare in the United States.
 And experts say you should be careful about unproven heavy metal tests or “detox” treatments you find online.
 They may waste your money, and some could be dangerous.